GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/ethics.md

 In the sections that follow, we detail the foundational values, rights commitments, governance mechanisms, and implementation strategies that compose this framework—offering a pathway toward a more inclusive, just, and sustainable global society that recognizes the inherent worth of all beings.

-I'd be happy to continue drafting sections 2 and 2.5 of your Global Ethics & Rights of Beings Framework.
-Here's my draft based on your comprehensive outline:

 # 2. Foundational Values & Living Principles

 The Global Ethics & Rights of Beings Framework is built upon a set of core principles that are both timeless in their moral foundation and adaptable in their application.
 These principles extend beyond traditional human-centered frameworks to embrace an expanded circle of moral consideration that includes all beings.